satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

 - Initially, Python used to have no `bool` type (people used 0 for false and non-zero value like 1 for true).
 Then they added `True`, `False`, and a `bool` type, but, for backward compatibility, they couldn't make `True` and `False` constants- they just were built-in variables.
-- Python 3 was backwards-incompatible, so it was now finally possible to fix that, and so this example won't work with Python 3.x!
+- Python 3 was backward-incompatible, so it was now finally possible to fix that, and so this example won't work with Python 3.x!

 ---